Svalorzen/CppCopyProposal/README.md

 A type-clone results in the duplication of all types and entities that directly depend on the base-type.
 It also results in the duplication of aliases.
-It does also include friends, although the original friend declaration was not templated it will result in a simple declaration.
+It does also include friends, although if the original friend declaration was not templated it will result in a simple declaration.
 In no case non-member functions are duplicated automatically.

 While in a type-clone context, all nested types can be extended as if they were being type-cloned themselves.